luistmbraga/HomeMatch/images/README.md

-Please add your own images or use the ones in the .zip
+Please add your own images or contact me to send you the images

 If you want to generate your own give them the following names: